numToStr/FTerm.nvim/README.md

 #### Configuration

-Following options can be provided when calling `setup({options})`.
+Following options can be provided when calling `setup({config})`.
 Below is the default configuration:

 ```lua
 {